 Anyway, at this stage I have already dirtied two saucepans, and the last thing I want to do is add to the clean up by transferring the peas to a food processor.
 Limit the dishes is always my motto!!!

 Next add the heavy cream and mix thoroughly with a wooden spoon or large mixing spoon.
 Season with salt and pepper to taste.
 I like to use white pepper rather than black pepper.
-I think the peas look better without little black spots.
+I think the peas look better without little black spot.

 If you want to create an alternative flavor, you can omit the cream and substitute finely chopped mint and two teaspoons of lemon juice.
 My husband is not fond of mint flavored peas, so I tend to stick with his favorite creamy version.